eanorton/bookcase/README.md

+## BOOKCASE

+Bookcase is a React app that allows a user to search for books or authors and to view the average rating for their query.
+I set up the backend as an express server on RunKit that pulls from the Goodreads API.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>